A new, cheaper PowerPod model is available – the PowerPod LITE model at$199 in the USA.

 If you cycle a ‘fair bit’ and want to do better, then you will almost certainly perform better in TTs/triathlons if you maintain a relatively constant effort.

 If your race involves hills then I would be near-certain that you currently expend WAY too much energy powering uphill.
-PowerPod claims 2% accuracy but even if you had 5% accuracy you would still soon realise with a power meter that, for example, a race target averaging 250w would be blown out of the water by you on numerous occasions going well over 350w – there really would probably be at least that much variation in your current technique.
-Without a power meter you would never know that true level of variation.
+PowerPod claims 2% accuracy but even if you had 5% accuracy you would still soon realise with a power meter that, for example, a race target averaging 250w would be blown out of the water by you on numerous occasions going well over 350w – there really would probably be at least that many variations in your current technique.
+Without a power meter, you would never know that true level of variation.

-There are many other Power Meter benefits to. (link to PowerMeterCity.com)
+There are many other Power Meter benefits too. (link to PowerMeterCity.com)

 All versions ship now and there are European resellers.
 Any reseller is free to discount as they see fit so you will find sales if you look around and wait.
 PowermeterCity (below) often have sales on this item and there is the additional 10% discount code you can use there as well (as shown below)

-Powermetercity often discount and there is a further 10% off with my code, as shown below.
-That’s normally a well priced option.
+Powermetercity often discounts and there is a further 10% off with my code, as shown below.
+That’s normally a well-priced option.